 “Batman and Robin will never die!”

 Welcome to Comfort Food Comics of Zur-En-Arrh, a new ongoing long form article series written by me, your CFC head honcho, Dave Shevlin, about Grant Morrison’s seven year Batman run.
 Now, before you stop reading, YES, I know SO MANY people have covered this run extensively.
 From David Uzumeri’s wonderful annotations to Sequart’s The Anatomy of Zur-En-Arrh book, a whole host of EXTREMELY smart people have jumped into the deep end of this run and analyzed just about everything there is to know about it.
 For years now I’ve wanted to break it down issue by issue and write all about the book.
+Unfortunately that attempt didn’t work for me.
+Instead I’ve decided to focus on the pieces that mean something to me.
 This run is one of my top ten favorite runs of all time and easily my favorite chunk of Batman comics ever published.
 It’s a titular Comfort Food Comic for me.
 I knew I had to get my feelings out there about this legendary epic.
 It’s taken years for me to properly get to a point I feel ready to tackle this MY WAY.
 So, how do I do that when I’m nowhere near as talented as all of these other writers?

 So what’s my angle?
 What’s my thesis statement here?
 Well, I’ve decided not to go the text book route and analyze every single little bit of continuity.
 Don’t get me wrong, that will still happen here or there, but for the most part this article series is going to be about ME as much as it is about Batman.
 This website’s main purpose is to always explore that special personal connection to comics and THAT is the angle I’m bringing to this one.